cgourdet/Miami-Ai--EnvironmentalImpact/README.md

 ### Check out the code

-Go to the workspace folder and check out the project `git checkout https://github.com/cgourdet/coastal-iq.git`.
+Go to the workspace folder and check out the project `git clone https://github.com/cgourdet/coastal-iq.git`.

 ### Run the web app